simenolav93/git/README.md

-# git
-How to use git and github
+# HOW TO USE git & github

+Allways start with:

+'git init'